Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Programming and Web Design

-Online English teacher/translator
+Online English conversation teacher/translator

-If you can earn a side income of 10,000 to 30,000 yen a month, your life will be much easier even if your take-home pay is 200,000 yen.
+If you have a side income of 10,000 to 30,000 yen per month, your life will be much easier even if your take-home pay is 200,000 yen.

 Frequently asked questions (Q&A) about living alone on a monthly salary of 200,000 yen

-Is it reckless to pay 80,000 yen in rent on a monthly salary of 200,000 yen
+Is it reckless to pay 80,000 yen in rent on a take-home pay of 200,000 yen?

 To put it simply, 80,000 yen in rent is quite tough.

-Generally, it is considered ideal to keep your rent below 30% of your take-home pay, and if your take-home pay is 200,000 yen, the appropriate range is 60,000 to 70,000 yen.
+Generally speaking, it is considered ideal to keep rent below 30% of your take-home pay, and if your take-home pay is 200,000 yen, the appropriate amount would be between 60,000 and 70,000 yen.

 If you live on a rent of 80,000 yen...